rHermes/adventofcode/README.md

 ### 2022

+This was a bit of a tame year, but there where some tasks which really had a bit of kick to them.
+Day 17, 19 and 22 was quite hard.
+Especially day 19 was the high point for me.
+I think overall the year was too easy, but that has been the trend for the last few years now.

+I only placed on day this year, but I could have placed another one too, if I hadn't decided to sleep in that day.

+This was the first year where I had some real competition from colleagues, which is really nice.

 #### 23

 Wasted a loooottttttttt of time on part 1, because I didn't do adjancency correctly and included